There’s a lot to think about when you’re trying to conceive (TTC).

 The sample is then sent to a lab for the tests to be carried out.

-It’s common for the potential parent most likely to be a carrier to be tested first.
+As we mentioned above, it’s common for the parent most likely to be a carrier to be tested first, and only if the test results are positive is the other parent tested.

 But if you need results fast, you should both be tested at the same time.